Lucretia/ada-overlay/README.md

 1. [diff_eclass.sh](./scripts/diff_eclass.sh)
 2. [show_eclass_history.sh](./scripts/show_eclass_history.sh)

 Which allow me to cherry pick commits to sync up my eclass with the one in gentoo.
+I store the last commit I cherry picked inside [.last-cherry-pick-commit.txt](./.last-cherry-pick-commit.txt).

 The script, [update.sh](./scripts/update.sh), will go through the ebuilds on my machine's ```/usr/portage``` directory and those in this overlay, adding and removing so both directories match each other.